 The important thing, which John Lennon--who up to a late point in the film seems to be the most cranky and judgmental of the Beatles--brings up at the climax, is that when you choose love and non-violence as your weapons you are invincible.
 Once Fred brings the Beatles to Pepperland, John snaps out of his bitchy snarky funk and points out that all you need is love, and the word love appears, candy-colored electric and all-consuming, taking over the screen, the NO of the Meanies is given a K and a W - KNOW, and the answer to all things becomes YES.

 You can practice this anytime in your own life - it's easy - all you need is to recuse yourself from all judgement.
 Stop labeling things as bad as if you were appointed by god to vote on a reality-judging reality show panel.
-Surrender the power your seem to feel by loudly "not" liking things; try what is offered, let go of old tapes.
+Surrender the power to loudly "not" like things; try what is offered, let go of old tapes.
 My mantra for this is "retired from the bench" - "Erich can't judge this as good or bad, he is retired from the bench.
 He has recused himself because he's too close to the problem."
 How can you judge something honestly when it's a part of you?
-That's what 'recused from the bench' is all about - if it's too close to see objectively, leave it to heaven to judge, just love all things and people as if they were your own children, i.e. unconditionally.
+That's what 'recused' or 'retired from the bench' is all about - if it's too close to see objectively, it's too close to judge, and things too far away are even harder to see clearly, so just love all things and people as if they were your own children, i.e. unconditionally.
 Life gets 100% better almost instantly.

 Maybe it started with you as it did with me, as a child.
-Maybe as a child you wanted to be different, to pull away from the herd, so one day you said you didn't like cocoanut when some kid shared it at the cafeteria.
-Five years later you're allergic to cocoanut, now just the thought of it makes you ill.
-If a cute girl offered you the cocoanut instead of whomever did, maybe you'd love it and not be allergic today.
+Maybe as a child you wanted to be different, to pull away from the herd, so one day you said you didn't like coconut when some kid shared it at the cafeteria.
+Five years later you're allergic to coconut, now just the thought of it makes you ill.
+If a cute girl offered you the coconut instead of whomever did initially, maybe you'd love it and not be allergic today.
 This is how arbitrary judgments today constrict tomorrow's bliss.
 Recuse yourself, now, for 2012.
-Let go of that original childhood decision against cocoanut and you're free.
+Let go of that original childhood decision against coconut and you're free.
 Allow the changes and impermanence of all things to overtake you.
 Allow the scissors of spiritual death to slice your old skin down the middle and burst you from your own chest anew.
 There is, after all, nowhere you can be that isn't where you're meant to be.

 When John Lennon does go up against the big Blue Meanie with the power of love it's through touching him in nonviolent, nonsexual, nonthreatening movements that cause the Meanie to break out in flowers.
 Wherever Lennon points, flowers erupt.
 The Meanie can't stand it because he has suppressed this childhood joy, has denied himself this simple open-handed nonviolent letting in, and now his own venomous distrust turns against him, as it always secretly has and will.
 The loop of karmic ill will is revealed, and in shame he collapses.
 Fear breathes and lives inside him (and us) like a hateful worm, controlling our emotions and reactions in ways we take for granted.
 This is not really who we are!
 We forgot and turned our back on our true friends; we choose the side of the mean girls.
 But judging others in that us vs. them dichotomy is a spiraling addiction: you know the minute you stop pointing your finger at others, the fingers of the other pointers will turn to thee, so now you have to keep pointing!